Mpox and People with HIV

 Topics

 Mpox in the U.S. and Around the World - Current Situation: There are two kinds of the virus that causes mpox, clade I and clade II.
 You can't tell which kind of mpox someone has by looking at them.
 There's an outbreak of clade I mpox in Central and Eastern Africa.
 Travel-associated cases of clade I mpox cases have also been reported elsewhere in the world.
 The first case of clade I mpox in the United States has been confirmed.
 The risk of clade I mpox to the public remains low.
 Clade II mpox is still circulating at low levels.
-CDC continues to recommend that people who are eligible for vaccination get both doses of the two-dose vaccine for the best protection.
+CDC continues to recommend that people eligible for vaccination get both doses of the two-dose vaccine for the best protection.
 The vaccine is FDA approved for and expected to protect against both clades and all subclades of mpox.
+Clinicians: Read CDC’s mpox recommendations for clinicians and public health practitioners.

 Mpox Vaccines: Two Doses Are Better Than One!